is designing landscapes right for me?

 As a student of landscape architecture, you are eligible for free membership to the American Society of Landscape Architects, so if you have not already joined, I cannot think of a better time!

 Alternative 1: Become a certified landscape designer, which is beneficial to people only interested in residential designs.
 You can find out more from the Association of Professional Landscape Designers.
+Locally, consider pursuing an associate degree in Environmental Horticulture and Design at Foothill College.

 Alternative 2: Become a licensed landscape contractor, where you can design then build your creations.
 Consider reviewing available information from the California Landscape Contractors Association.

 Alternative 3: Become a Master Gardener as part of the University of California's Division of Agriculture and Natural Resources.
+Foothill College also offers a certificate of achievement for becoming a landscape technician.

 Subsequent posts will assist with other career directions or additional information specific for landscape architecture interests.
 Whichever way you go, best of luck in your endeavors!